Kemafor-Mbulo/Kemafor-Mbulo/README.md

 ### Hi there 👋

-**Kemafor-Mbulo/Kemafor-Mbulo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on building my Technical Skills in Data Science and Machine Learning
 - 🌱 I’m currently learning Data Analysis in Google Data Analytics professional certificate